zhangdavids/readable-udacity/reactnd-project-readable-finished/README.md

 after download the repo, follow the instructions run the server

-the cd to this content
+then just cd to this real content

 just do :